 M&M Folding stock pistol [Ranged Ballistic Damage 3, Extended Range 1, Feature 1 (built-in flashlight)].

 Humongous Hand Cannon

 These are chiefly collector’s pieces, though they can actually be useful in some extreme circumstances.
-Maybe as protection in an area with aggressive bears, or if attempting to hunt huge animals with a handgun.
+Maybe as protection in an area with undead mutant bears.
+Or if attempting to hunt huge animals with a handgun.

 Some video games feature an Humongous Revolver as a Magnum pistol that is more powerful than most rifles, can kill most enemies in one shot and for which you can never find more than a handful of ammunition.
 Resident Evil games in particular feature this sort of absurdly powerful pistol.

 Stats and photos

 DCH Humongous Hand Cannon [BODY 03, Projectile weapons: 05, Range: 04, Ammo: 05, Rec.
 STR 03, R#02, Advantage: Edge (Projectile Weapons)].

 M&M Humongous Hand Cannon [Ranged Ballistic Damage 4 Linked w/ Ranged Ballistic Affliction 5 (Limited Degree Dazed/Prone, resisted by Fortitude), Quirk 1 (Requires STR 1+ to be used)].